remy/remysharp.com/public/books/2021/to-be-taught-if-fortunate.md

 read: 2021-02-08
 start: 2021-01-27
 rating: 3
+summary: "To Be Taught is another excellent story from Becky Chambers.
+Gently, honest, touching and inquisitive about the universe."
 ---

 To Be Taught is another excellent story from Becky Chambers.
 Gently, honest, touching and inquisitive about the universe.